ejeschke/ginga/doc/manual/concepts.rst

 Core Concepts
 +++++++++++++

-Ginga operation and documentation is organized around a few core concepts and associated nomenclature.
-Knowing these may aid in understanding the rest of the documentation.
+Ginga reference viewer operation is organized around several basic
+concepts: *workspaces*, *channels*, *plugins*, *modes*.
+Understanding these will greatly aid in using and/or modifying Ginga.

 .. _concepts-workspaces: